Crayford Town Hall Phases 1 & 2, Crayford

-The Crayford Town Hall development included 189 residential units, a new library and a community centre, a doctor’s surgery through the sensitive conversion and refurbishment of this locally listed landmark building.
+Redevelopment of Crayford Town Hall for R&M Crayford Ltd and Gallions Housing Association, the new development providing a mixed-use development including 189 residential homes, a new library and community centre and a doctor’s surgery through the sensitive conversion and refurbishment of this locally listed landmark building in London Borough of Bexley.

-Phase 1 included a mixed use housing development being built, alongside a community hall and a new library.
+Phase 1 included a mixed-use housing development consisting of 145 residential units which were built, alongside a community hall and a new library.
 The development backs onto a new plaza, which is the focal point of the town.
 A new smaller community hall with an outside roof terrace and a library below, fronts the new plaza with a double height entrance feature.
-This scheme was the first phase of a five-phase transformation of Crayford Town Centre.

-Phase 2 comprises the development of the former Town Hall building, which is being carefully and sensitively converted to provide a doctor’s surgery on the ground floor and 15 private sale apartments on the upper floors.
-The building is historically and locally important and was originally built in 1915 as a mess canteen for the Vickers employees, and has been used as a Council Town Hall since 1929.
+Phase 2 comprised the development of the former listed Town Hall building, which was carefully and sensitively converted to provide a doctor’s surgery on the ground floor and 44 private sale apartments on the upper floors.
+The building is historically and locally important and was originally built in 1915 as a mess canteen for the Vickers employees, and had been used as a Council Town Hall since 1929.